 - Any deal that serves as a recruitment inducement to attend a university

 Individuals interested in giving a larger than listed contribution can do so through the “Make a One Time Donation” button or by contacting Dr. Matt Wilson at firstname.lastname@example.org to further discuss.
 These contributions can still be designated for specific sports and activation programs.

 No, The Hatters Collective Group is not affiliated with the University in any way.
 The Collective is a third-party entity created with the primary mission of assisting Stetson student-athletes with their NIL opportunities.

 We highly recommend you speak with your personal accountant regarding your Hatters Collective contribution.
-The Hatters Collective has two entities: The Hatters Collective Group which is a for-profit organization and the LIDS Collective which is a not-for-profit organization.
+The Hatters Collective Group is a for-profit organization.

 Between 85-90% of Hatters Collective Group (HCG) website contributions will go directly to student-athletes.
 In order to continue service and support for its student-athletes, The Hatters Collective Group has to cover various expenses related to legal, accounting, marketing, content creation, fan-player events, IT, and other routine costs associated with a web-based collective.
 The Collective Champions Board will review the collective’s finances on a regular basis to ensure funds are dispersed and spent in ways most beneficial to student-athletes.

 The Hatters Collective Group utilizes the Basepath platform to execute and monitor NIL transactions.
 Once a contract’s criteria is fully executed, the athlete is paid and the contract is completed.
 The Basepath platform provides another layer of NIL compliance for Stetson Athletics to ensure the right deals are being created and executed.